wilsonjackson/browser-libs/README.md

 > Find and fine-tune your client-side library dependencies

-More and more client-side libraries are making their distributions available on npm, but npm hasn't quite got the client-side thing figured out yet.
-And many projects don't wish to go the CommonJS route and still consider Bower their primary distribution channel.

-This helper utility aims to provide some interoperability between a wholly node-and-npm-based build and these less-than-fully-nodified client-side libraries.
+This helper utility aims to provide some interoperability between a wholly node-and-npm-based build and less-than-fully-nodified client-side libraries.

-**tl;dr** If you get your browser dependencies from npm and are frustrated by the inability to do things like swap in minified files for production, maybe this will help.
+This is (hopefully) a stop-gap on the road to better native support for client-side libraries in npm.

 ## Install